Note: install the development version of biocthis via

 - What makes good tests/documentation?
 Where should I put raw vs processed vs internal data?
 What else does

-check?
+R CMD Checkcheck?
 The R packages book is highly recommended. - Writing

-- 3rd edition- How to write your own GHA workflow?
+Rfunctions - good practices can be found in the tidyverse design guide. testthat- 3rd edition- How to write your own GHA workflow?
 A good place to start with using GHA in R can be found here.

 - Submission/maintenance of Bioconductor packages.
 Info regarding submissions can be found here and maintaining packages here.